whimsypingu/scuttle/README.md

 - [ ] Improved search functionality
 - [ ] Pagination for faster loading with larger libraries
 - [x] Optimized rendering for faster UI performance
+- [ ] Audio volume normalization across tracks

 **Integrations:**
-- [ ] Import playlist from YouTube
+- [ ] Import playlist from YouTube, other sources
 - [ ] User authentication and multi-user support
 - [ ] Syncing to a central server (?) for recommendations
+- [ ] Virtual network option (Tailscale?)
+- [ ] Recommendations (Last.fm?)

 **Tools:**
 - [ ] Audio editing (silence removal, enhanced quality)
 - [ ] Backend management from the web interface (download queue, server restart)

 These are not guaranteed but they reflect the current development priorities and ideas for future releases.
-Suggestions are welcome!

 ## License